musevlt/mpdaf/obj/source/user_manual_spectrum.rst

   spe = Spectrum(filename="spectrum.fits",ext=1) # data array is read from the file (extension number 1) spe = Spectrum(filename="spectrum.fits",ext=[1,2]) # data and variance arrays read from the file (extension numbers 1 and 2)

+If the FITS file contains a single extension (spectrum fluxes), or when the FITS extension are specifically named 'DATA' (for flux values) and 'STAT' (for variance  values), the keyword "ext=" is unnecessary.

 The WaveCoord object is either created using a linear scale, copied from another Spectrum, or using the information from the FITS header::